-Nicolas Rodriguez Bautista, alias “Gabino,” was a peasant recruit who rose to become the commander-in-chief and political leader of Colombia guerrilla group the National Liberation Army (ELN).
+Nicolás Rodríguez Bautista, alias “Gabino,” was a peasant recruit who rose to become the commander in chief and political leader of Colombia guerrilla group the National Liberation Army (Ejército de Liberación Nacional – ELN).
 He is one of the group’s elders and maintains strong ties to Cuba, which has supported the guerrilla group since the 1960s.

-Gabino has also opened the way for peace talks on several occasions, including trying to join government negotiations with the FARC in 2012.
-The ELN and the Colombian government announced “exploratory” peace talks in June 2014, but formal talks have yet to begin.
+Gabino also opened the way for peace talks on several occasions, including trying to join government negotiations with the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC) in 2012.
+The ELN and the Colombian government announced “exploratory” peace talks in June 2014, and in March 2016 announced a formal negotiating agenda.

-Colombian courts have sentenced Gabino, in absentia, for multiple crimes including the 1998 Machuca massacre, in which 84 people burned to death following an ELN oil pipeline bombing, and the mass-kidnapping of 186 people from a church in Cali in 1999.
+Colombian courts have sentenced Gabino, in absentia, for multiple crimes including a 1998 massacre in which 84 people burned to death following an ELN oil pipeline bombing, and the mass kidnapping of 186 people from a church in Cali in 1999.